DayZ Files Explained

 This prevents buried or stored gear from choking the economy and keeping items from spawning.

-Example: Set rare items to count_in_hoarder="0" so stored caches
+Set rare items to

-prevent new spawns.
+so stored caches don't prevent new spawns.

 Flag: crafted

-normal spawning.
+normal CE loot spawning.

 Weapon Types Examples